rust-lang/cargo/src/doc/src/reference/workspaces.md

 ## The `default-members` field

-The optional `default-members` key can be specified to set the members to operate on when in the workspace root and the package selection flags are not
+The `default-members` key can be specified to set the members to operate on when in the workspace root and the package selection flags are not
 used: